videojs/spellbook/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # TODO
-* karma + dev server
-	* Proxy? localhost:9876 etc to <project-name>.dev on your local machine
-		* hotel?
-		*	mehserve?
+* general
+  * better verbose logging support?
-		* vhost?
+  * remove RunCommand usage
-* browserify unification

-* configuration in appRoot + package.json
+  * more configuration
-* test
-* have individual packages run clean on folders they will build to
+  * have individual build packages run clean on files they will build to?
   * prepush git hooks (update readme with doctoc)
+  * add ie8 support to configuration
+  * noderify when we switch to js instead of using shelljs
+* build-js
+  * js-brower-test && js-browser-main browserify unification
-* ignore .js.tmp files during watchify??
+  * ignore .js.tmp files during watchify?? (created by rollupify, seem to cause issues?)
-* use a name that is not taken
+  * use babel config in browserify and npm, and support ie8 config
+  * noderify npm binaries?
-* better-logging
+* sb-release
-* verify that we can find-root when we are in a dir subfolder
-* support prerelease signifiers
+  * support prerelease signifiers (beta, alpha etc)
 * sb-build-html
   * use something like gulp-inject to inject css and js into html
   * one page for min files and one page for normal files
   * vulkanize min files into the index as well
   * create an example page in the index of dist/
 * sb-lint-html ?
   * lint all html files found in html/
+* sb-server
+  * unify karma and dev server
+    * Proxy? localhost:9876 etc to <project-name>.dev on your local machine
+    * hotel?
+    * mehserve?
+    * vhost?

-* Tests
+* sb-test
   * get bundler tests to work
   * get tests to run in nodejs
   * get tests to run in browser
   * watch all tests
   * code coverage
+* sb-create
+  * proxy to the generator
+* Unit Tests
+  * utils folder
+  * check file contents
+* sb-docs
+  * html theme?

 # Something to think about
 * better i18n build